wuxiaoang/workflow-core/src/samples/WorkflowCore.Sample01/README.md

 # Hello World Sample

-Illustrates the basic usage of the fluent API for defining workflows.
+Illustrates(หตร๗) the basic usage of the fluent API for defining workflows.

 ```C#
 public class HelloWorldWorkflow : IWorkflow